andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 As Senior Developers, all projects we work on share some common goals.
 This project was no different:
+@gaythu-rajan to state the goals and pull this into conclusion section

 * Solve the right business problems and build the software right
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).